Maa-ly/OX/WALRUS_INTEGRATION.md

 **Walrus is not optional—it's the foundation of ODX's value proposition:**

-1. **Data Ownership**: Users truly own their engagement data
+1. **Data Ownership**: Users truly own ALL their contributions (ratings, memes, posts, predictions, stakes)
 2. **Trust & Verification**: Cryptographic proof prevents gaming
-3. **Price Integrity**: Token prices based on real, verifiable data
+3. **Price Integrity**: Token prices based on TOTAL community engagement (memes, posts, predictions, stakes, ratings - everything!)
 4. **Fair Rewards**: Attribution and rewards can't be disputed
 5. **Decentralization**: Platform can't manipulate or censor data
+6. **Dynamic Platform**: All otakus can contribute in their own way - memes, predictions, posts, stakes - and ALL contributions affect token price

+**The Goal:** Make ODX the biggest, most dynamic platform for all otakus!
+Every contribution matters:
+- Your meme can go viral and boost the token price
+- Your prediction can be accurate and earn rewards
+- Your stake shows confidence and affects market sentiment
+- Your post can spark discussions and increase engagement
+- Your rating contributes to overall IP score

 Without Walrus, ODX would be just another centralized platform where the company owns user data.
-With Walrus, ODX becomes a true decentralized data market where users own their contributions and token prices reflect genuine community engagement.
+With Walrus, ODX becomes a true decentralized data market where users own their contributions (ALL types - not just ratings!) and token prices reflect genuine, comprehensive community engagement.

 ---

 ## Quick Reference

-**What Walrus Stores:**
+**What Walrus Stores (ALL Contribution Types):**
-- Individual user engagements (ratings, predictions, votes, reviews)
+- Ratings and reviews
+- Memes and fun posts (images, videos, text)
+- Episode release predictions
+- Token price predictions (dips/rises)
+- Stakes on predictions
+- Shares and promotions
+- Community discussions
 - Wallet signatures proving ownership
 - Timestamps for chronological ordering
 - IP token associations

 **What Smart Contracts Store:**
 - Aggregated metrics (averages, counts, growth rates)
-- Token prices
+- Token prices (affected by ALL contributions)
 - Contributor records
 - Reward distributions
 - Market orders

 **The Bridge:**
-- Oracle service reads from Walrus
+- Oracle service reads ALL contributions from Walrus
-- Aggregates and verifies data
+- Aggregates and verifies ALL data types
+- Calculates comprehensive metrics (memes, posts, predictions, stakes, ratings)
 - Updates smart contracts with metrics
+- Smart contracts calculate prices based on TOTAL engagement
-- Smart contracts calculate prices and distribute rewards
+- Smart contracts distribute rewards for ALL contribution types